Warhammer 40,000: Dawn of War 3

 - 8 % negative mentions

 The graphics of "Dawn of War III" have received mixed reviews, with many praising the vibrant visuals and detailed animations, while others criticize the cartoonish art style that diverges from the franchise's traditional grimdark aesthetic.
-Some players appreciate the graphical improvements over previous titles, noting that the game runs smoothly on modern hardware, but others feel that the visuals lack depth and detail compared to earlier entries in the series.
-Overall, while the graphics are often described as beautiful and engaging, they are also seen as a significant departure from the darker tones that fans of the franchise have come to expect.
+Some players appreciate the graphical improvements over previous titles, noting that the game runs smoothly on modern hardware, but others feel that the visuals lack depth and clarity, making it difficult to engage with the gameplay.
+Overall, while the graphics are often described as beautiful and impressive, they are seen by some as insufficient to compensate for gameplay shortcomings and a lack of content.

 “The graphics are beautiful, I like the storytelling in-game and between missions.”